1. Sandbox

 ---- "-gazi": Meaning " warrior of the faith"; Formal term of respect appended to an addressee's name, used similarly to "sir" in other cultures; example: "Thank you for your time, Ruslan-gazi."

-— The "Gildan salute" is versatile and widely used cultural gesture: it consists of placing one's right palm over the heart and bowing one's head.
+— The "Gildan salute" is a versatile and widely used cultural gesture: it consists of placing one's right palm over the heart and bowing one's head.
 Far more than just for military use, the salute is used commonly in everyday life by all Gildans: in greeting, parting, reporting to a superior, showing respect, in apology, or to place a heartfelt emphasis on something said or heard.

 — Traditional Gildan surnames end with "-al", as in Gildal, Terral, Maisal, Immal, and so on.
 The "-al" suffix has the meaning of "from where I come; to whom I belong".
 Many immigrants often "Gildanize" their surnames in this manner in order to better integrate, but some do not.